Branded app development: how to increase brand recognition?

 Increase brand recognition with custom mobile app development

-First of all, mobile applications provide better personalization, which offers users information tailored to their interests, behaviour within the app, location, etc.
+First of all, mobile applications provide better personalization, which offers users information tailored to their interests, behavior within the app, location, etc.

 Also, mobile applications enable users to set their preferences at the very beginning, based on which users are served with customised content.
-Even though, personalization could assist in increasing of brand recognition: people are likely to be loyal to the app, which provides them with interesting engaging content.
+Even though, personalization could assist in increasing brand recognition: people are likely to be loyal to the app, which provides them with interesting engaging content.

 The L’Oreal in its Makeup Genius app-enhanced reality using advanced facial mapping technology to turn a smartphone camera into a virtual mirror.
 It means that you are able to try on lipstick or eye-shadows in real time.

 The technology is about scanning your face so as to virtually apply makeup.
 What stands this app out of the many others is that it registers 64 facial data points and 100 facial expressions so the app identifies your lips, eyes and facial contours.